 2 – Higher In Lectins

-The second reason for the inflammation is because they are higher in lectins.
+The second reason for the inflammation is that they are higher in lectins.

 And lectins cause inflammation, irritable bowel syndrome, decrease the immune system, exacerbate autoimmune conditions, and lots of other negative things.